 All Foundation-funded research must be conducted in the U.S. under the sponsorship of a department/division of dermatology that is ACGME-approved for training in dermatology.
 Applicants must meet the DF’s general eligibility requirements, in addition to award-specific requirements presented on or before the time of funding.
-Minority applicants are encouraged to apply.
+Applicants from minority populations are encouraged to apply.

-The DF encourages applications concerning health issues impacting minority groups, including, but not limited to, racial minorities, sexual¬ gender/LGBTQ minorities, and underserved/disadvantaged populations.
+The DF encourages applications concerning health issues impacting applicants from minority populations, including, but not limited to, racial minorities, sexual ¬ gender/LGBTQ minorities, and underserved/disadvantaged populations.

 Patient Directed Investigation Grant FAQs

 Applications will be judged by the Medical and Scientific Committee’s panel of recognized experts in applied medical, surgical, procedural, and pediatric dermatology.
 It is the expectation that the recipients of this award will be the future clinical leaders in dermatology, helping to shape the future of the specialty.
 Recipients may apply for a second year of funding on a competitive basis.

 Am I eligble?